wrichter/hailstorm/README.md

 See [Architecture.md](Architecture.md "Architecture Description") for details on the planned setup.

-See [ansible/README.md](ansible/README.md) for details on how to use and read the Ansible code.
+See [ansible/README.md](ansible/README.md) for details on how to use the Ansible code.

+See [ansible/Playbook.md](ansible/Playbook.md) to learn how to read and modify the Ansible code.